John Carl Warnecke: Later career, retirement, and death

 Warnecke opened an office in New York City in 1967, hiring architects Eugene Kohn in 1967 and Sheldon Fox in 1972,.
 By 1977, his company, John Carl Warnecke & Associates, was the largest architectural firm in the United States.
 In 1976, Kohn left the firm after Warnecke refused him partnership, taking vice-president and designer William Pedersen, manager Sheldon Fox, and a large number of clients with him and founding Kohn Pedersen Fox (KPF).
 Several Warnecke associates subsequently joined KPF, and when Warnecke's company subsequently languished, he began reducing his active involvement in his architectural practice.
 Warnecke purposely downsized his firm as he approached retirement, not wishing for his firm to continue after his death.

 Warnecke retired in the 1980s and began growing grapes at a vineyard in California's Alexander Valley.
 He reportedly spent some time writing about architecture.
 He devoted efforts to establishing the Warnecke Institute of Design, Art and Architecture, a think tank which looked at the effect worldwide trends (such as global warming and resource scarcity) will have on architecture.
 Warnecke worked on his memoirs, which he completed shortly before he died.

 Warnecke died of pancreatic cancer at the age of 91 at his home in Healdsburg, California, on April 17, 2010.
 He was survived by his second wife, his daughter, and his two sons.

 Notable buildings

-The Hawaii State Capitol, designed by Warnecke and built in 1969.

 Warnecke and his firm worked on and designed hundreds of buildings and projects.
 Among those on which Warnecke himself was sole or lead architect and which have drawn the notice of experts are the following: